Science & Research

 "The EADB server edkb.fda.gov is listening on port 1610 for connections from the EADB client software.
 An organization whose hosts are to run the EADB client software needs to allow outgoing connections from any port (source port is randomly chosen on the client as is usual with Internet communications), to the fixed destination port of 1610 on edkb.fda.gov."

-Q. There is no response when the launcher "Install EADB" is clicked
+Q. Why is there no response when the launcher "Install EADB" is clicked?

 A. The link to start the installation of the application needs Java Web Start enabled in your web browser.
 In some web browsers (Mozilla Firefox, Google Chrome, etc.) or operating systems (MS Windows 7, Mac OS X, etc.), the Java Web Start may not correctly link to the EADB launcher.
 The work-around is to manually open the EADB launcher.
 To do so, right click the link "Install EADB" from the web page, select "Save Link As ..." from the pop-up menu, then save the launcher file to your local hard drive.
 Find the downloaded launcher file, "edkb_bs.jnlp", on the drive, and try one of the following approaches to launch it: